Yamato Model Kits By Bandai

 1/900 Dessler’s Battleship (Oct.
 1978)

-This was not only the first “enemy kit” in the Yamato lineup, it was one of the earliest of any series, since most model manufacturers focused only on the “hero mecha.”
+As if to make up for past mistakes, Bandai turned October into a triple threat with the simultaneous release of Dessler’s Battleship from Farewell.
+This was not only the first enemy kit in the Yamato lineup, it was one of the earliest of any series, since most model manufacturers focused only on the hero mecha.
+It was later estimated at around 1/900 scale.

 Continue to part 4